-Here are some “awesome” options for drive-ins in Michigan:
+Here are some awesome options for drive-ins in Michigan:

 Head toward the western lakeshore for double feature heaven.
 Getty Drive-in boasts 4 screens for your entertainment pleasure.
 Movies play rain or shine, and outside food is welcome to snack on (bringing a picnic would be great for a date).
 The shows start at sundown folks.
 See you there!

-Celebrating 60 years, the Cherry Bowl works to transport movie goers back to the 50s in the most nostalgic ways possible.
+The Cherry Bowl works to transport movie goers back to the 50s in the most nostalgic ways possible.
 Boasting a putt-putt golf course, slides, bouncers, and tons of other family entertainment, this drive-in is great for both a date night and a night out with the family.